 Nevertheless, one Sequah managed a low-key revival, returning to New Zealand in 1921.
 Charles Frederick Rowley gave lectures and sold remedies from his office, then later retired to Balfour in Southland.
 When he died in 1936, there was considerable debate in the Otago Daily Times about whether Rowley was the same Sequah that toured in 1894, until the exasperated editor announced: ‘This correspondence, which has sufficed to show that there was more than one “Sequah,” must now be closed.‘ (O.D.T 21 Mar 1936).

-This photograph from www.hidden-teesside.co.uk of Sequah and Moses Carpenter (whose real name was Ska-Run-Ya-Te, a Canadian Mohawk Indian who came to Middlesbrough, England with Sequah and died of pneumonia on 15th August 1889) shows the same person as the picture published in The Press 17 Mar 1936 of the 1894 New Zealand Sequah.
+This photograph from www.hidden-teesside.co.uk of Sequah and Moses Carpenter (whose real name was Ska-Run-Ya-Te, a member of the Canadian Mohawk tribe, who came to Middlesbrough, England with Sequah and died of pneumonia on 15th August 1889) shows the same person as the picture published in The Press 17 Mar 1936 of the 1894 New Zealand Sequah.

 The Queensland Police Gazette (2 Jul 1894) identifies the Antipodean Sequah: W. G. Barnsford, alias W. G. Sequah, is charged, on warrant issued by the Toowoomba Bench, with having, on 6th April last, deserted his illegitimate child, born of Ellen Bowaler [sic], care of the Toowoomba police.
 The offender, who is well known in Queensland as a quack doctor, is now said to be travelling in New Zealand.